chklauser/rust-nvm/README.md

 Building
 ------------
-Because `rust-nvm` uses the peg parser generator syntax extension, you unfortunately can't compile using a stable version of rustc.
-You need to run a nightly version of cargo and rustc instead.
-It would be possible to extract the toy language gramar into an external file and use the [peg parser generator](https://github.com/kevinmehall/rust-peg) as a `build.rs` tool.
-Haven't found the time to do so.
+This version of nvm compiles and runs on stable rust.
+If you would like to run benchmark tests, you need to install a nightly version of Rust.

 ```bash
 # If you are using rustup/rustup.rs or multirust: